+Hospice Services

-Hospice Services Your cost if you visit a: Benefits Network provider: Non-network provider: 1.
-Hospice services Nothing.
-The deductible does not apply.
-No coverage
+Your cost if you visit a:

+Benefits Network provider: Non-network provider:

+1. Hospice services Nothing No coverage

 Hospice services and respite care are covered when ordered, provided or arranged under the direction of a physician and received from a hospice program.